attarmau/Deep-Learning-Backdoor-Attack/README.md

+# Disclaimer
+This project is intended solely for educational purposes, demonstrating the mechanics of backdoor attacks learned in class.
+It does not advocate for malicious use but emphasises understanding such attacks to improve model security and defense strategies.

 # Deep-Learning-Backdoor-Attack

 In this project, I focus on constructing an infected neural network primarily through data poisoning, a method that underscores backdoor attacks and raises important concerns regarding data leakage and privacy, thereby highlighting the necessity for effective strategies in data governance.